rbbrdckybk/ai-art-generator/README.md

 <img src="/samples/sample05.png" width="300">
 <img src="/samples/sample06.png" width="300">

+# Requirements

+You'll need an Nvidia GPU, preferably with a decent amount of VRAM.
+12GB of VRAM is sufficient for 512x512 output images, and 8GB should be enough for 380x380.
+To generate 1024x1024 images, you'll need ~24GB of VRAM (not tested by me).
+Generating images at 512x512 and then upscaling via some other machine-learning package provides very good results as well.

+It's possible to run on an AMD GPU, but you'll need to be on Linux to install the ROCm version of Pytorch.
+I don't have a decent GPU to throw into a Linux machine so I haven't tested this myself.

+It's also possible to run VQGAN entirely on a CPU, but it'll be orders of magnitude slower and isn't really feasible for anything serious.

 # Setup

-These instructions were tested on a Windows 10 system with an Nvidia 3080 Ti GPU (12GB VRAM) and 32GB of system memory, but should work on linux systems as well with some minor edits.
-Note that 12GB of VRAM is sufficient for 512x512 output images, and 8GB should be enough for 380x380.
+These instructions were tested on a Windows 10 system with an Nvidia 3080 Ti GPU (12GB VRAM) and 32GB of system memory, but should work on Linux systems as well with some minor edits.

 **[1]** Install [Anaconda](https://www.anaconda.com/products/individual), open the root terminal, and create a new environment (and activate it):
 ```